FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 • Your accountant asks for it.
 Tax filings and formal P&L statements use operating income (close to EBIT), not EBITDA.

 For a solo founder running a €5k MRR SaaS?
-EBIT and EBITDA are probably within €100 of each other.
+The ebit vs ebitda gap is probably within €100.
 Focus on EBITDA and move on.

 FAQ

-Is operating income the same as EBIT?
+Is operating income the same as EBIT in the EBIT vs EBITDA framework?

-Track your operating metrics automatically from Stripe data — free up to €10k MRR →
+Track your operating metrics automatically from Stripe data, free up to €10k MRR →

 Free Tool